SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 ####Session 3: Continuous Integration with Jenkins

-The aim of this session is to set up a CI Server & agent (Jenkins) to start a build and run tests everytime a developer checks in into the SydneyTesters Codebase.
+The aim of this session is to set up a CI Server & agent (Jenkins) to start a build and run tests everytime a developer checks in code.

 Contents:
 - What is CI and why is it needed?